 Cycle the EuroVelo 10 spine

-A paved cycle path runs the entire length of the Lithuanian Spit, from the Smiltyne ferry to Nida (50 km).
+A paved cycle path runs the Lithuanian Spit from the Smiltyne ferry toward Nida (about 50 km).
 The route runs through pine forest mostly out of sight of cars.
-Rent in Smiltyne, Juodkrante, or Nida (15 to 25 EUR per day).
-Doable in a long day one way, with the bike on the bus or ferry back.
+Bike-rental prices change by season, so compare current offers in Smiltyne, Juodkrante or Nida.
+It is doable in a long day one way, with the bike returned by bus or ferry if the service allows it.

 Open the campervan routes pageEat smoked fish in a beer garden